DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - an easy way to think of a baseline is as a list of services; an OS baseline identifies all the settings to harden specific systems
     - many organizations use images to deploy baselines; baseline images improve the security of systems by ensuring that desired security settings are always configured correctly
     - baseline images improve the security of systems by ensuring that desired security settings are always configured correctly; they also reduce the amount of time required to deploy and maintain systems, reducing overall maintenance costs
+    - Images are an effective provisioning method that ensures systems receive an initial, known baseline configuration.
 - Automation: it's typical to create a baseline, and then use automated methods to add additional apps, features, or settings for specific groups of computers
     - note that admins can use create/modify group policy settings to create domain-level standardization or to make security-related Windows registry changes